agencyleeds/legal-documents/Website Privacy Policy.md

 ## Other websites

-The website contains links to other websites that are not under the control of and are not maintained by Agency Leeds Ltd. We are not responsible for the content or reliability of the linked websites.
+Our website and software may contain links to other websites or software that are not under the control of and are not maintained by Agency Leeds Ltd. We are not responsible for the content or reliability of the linked websites or software.
 Agency Leeds Ltd provides these links for your convenience only but does not endorse the material on these sites.

-Version control and timestamp modification of this document is historically stored and maintained at our [GitHub Repository](https://github.com/agencyleeds/legal-documents).
+Version control and timestamp modification for changes of this document is historically stored and maintained at our [GitHub Repository](https://github.com/agencyleeds/legal-documents).